「always on the side of the egg」

 lies, n' today happens to be one of them.

-so let me tell u the truth. in japan a fair number of people advised
+so let me tell u the truth. in japan a fair number of people advised me not

 to come here to accept the Jerusalem Prize. some even warned me they would